Syllogism

 6. Syllogisms with premise(s) having a concrete subject

-The preceding definitions correspond to the traditional (Aristotelian) categorical syllogism, bearing on quantified variables.
-The word syllogism is also used to refer to a form of reasoning where one premise has a concrete subject.
-A concrete subject is a subject referring to a unique single individual, by means of various expressions such as this, this being, Peter, the N who.
+The word syllogism is also used to refer to a form of reasoning in which a premise has a concrete subject.
+A concrete subject is a subject that refers to a unique single individual, by means of various expressions such as this, this being, Peter, the N who.

-Syllogisms instantiating a universal proposition are examples of such syllogisms.
-These assign to an individual the properties of the class to which he or she belongs:
+Syllogisms that instantiate a universal proposition are examples of such syllogisms.
+These assign to an individual the properties of the class to which it belongs:

 This is a swan the proposition refers to a concrete individual

-This is black the proposition attach a property to the same individual
+This is black the proposition attaches a property to the same individual

-Applied to the same subject, “being black” and “being white” are opposite predicates
+Applied to the same subject, “to be black” and “to be white” are opposite predicates

-A chain of propositions where the syntactic form and mode of linking more or less mimic those of a syllogism may also be called a syllogism, S. Expression.
+A chain of propositions whose syntactic form and mode of linking more or less imitate those of a syllogism may also be called a syllogism, with more or less justification; see expression; linked argument; epicheirema

-The famous syllogism “everything rare is expensive, a cheap horse is a rare thing, so a cheap horse is expensive” is developed on the basis of two contradictory premises, so it is normal that its conclusion be absurd.
+The famous syllogism “Everything rare is expensive, a cheap horse is a rare thing, so a cheap horse is expensive” is based on two contradictory premises, so it is natural that its conclusion is absurd.